 Results from the modelling based on current wastewater flows have shown that in order to maintain the current quality of the River Anker, the ammonia permit condition on discharge quality should theoretically be tighter than it currently is, irrespective of growth.
-The calculations show that the permit conditions should currently be set at less than 1mg/l for ammonia20, beyond the limits of conventional treatment.
+The calculations show that the permit conditions should currently be set at 1.5mg/l for ammonia, within the limits of conventional treatment.